Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 Staying in well-traveled areas at night keeps risk low and comfort high.

 Women may encounter verbal comments or attention.
-While this can feel uncomfortable, it rarely escalates physically.
+While this can feel uncomfortable, it rarely escalates into physical violence.
 Dressing modestly and walking confidently often reduces unwanted interaction.

 For those who prefer additional structure, Inside Egypt offers Egypt tours for solo travelers, designed to combine independence with logistical coordination and expert guidance.